 Hone your bargaining Skills

-A most beautiful part of the market is the Tibetan market.
-Where the shops are on the floor with neatly decorated silverware, metal wares with red and blue ornamentation and jewelry of all kinds.
+The most beautiful part of the market is the Tibetan market.
+Where the shops are on the floor with neatly decorated silverware, metal wares with red and blue ornamentation, and jewelry of all kinds.
 It is a sheer delight to walk through them.
 If you plan to buy something – expect to be shocked by the prices quoted.
 This is a perfect place to hone your bargaining skills.
 Quote, a price that you are willing to pay.
 Haggle and maybe settle down for a mid-way price point.
 And then decide what did you enjoy more.
 The item you bought or the bargain you managed to clinch.

 Spot a Celebrity